 The Next Step on my Journey

-I was promoted to the rank of blue belt by Alex Martins on December 12th, 2015, and am currently a four stripe blue belt.
-Even after four years I am still unbelievably humbled and honored to achieve this next step along my lifelong journey, and see this as a stepping stone and growing phase.
+I was promoted to the rank of purple belt by James “300” Foster on June 6th, 2018.
+I am unbelievably humbled and honored to achieve this next step along my lifelong journey, and see this as a stepping stone and growing phase.
 Under James Foster I teach both the kids classes and fundamentals class, starting to really push myself to give back to others during this journey.

 I try to compete about once a month to truly assess my progression.
 For me, I find tournaments give me the motivation I need to progress with my short-term goals while maintaining realistic long term goals.
 I believe that having short term goals and long term goals in Jiu Jitsu help maintain positivity and direction in achieving your dreams.

 During high school I was on the swim and dive team and softball team, along with snowboarding in the winters and wakeboarding in the summers.
 During college I was on the University of Wisconsin Waterski and Wakeboarding team along with intramural court and sand volleyball teams.
 Each year I still find time to snowboard in Colorado; some passions you never let go.
 Looking back, it’s not wonder I felt so drawn to jiu jitsu, it holds a lot of aspects of the sports I had grown to love so many years ago.